 Let’s not forget the tragedy surrounding the loss of infant life due to the outbreak of fire.

 For these reasons educational facilities are likely to come under far more scrutiny than other buildings covered by legislation when it comes to your obligation to keep your building’s fire alarm in a state of sound service.

-Here at North West Fire Solutions our team of engineers work tirelessly year round to ensure schools and colleges in the North West of England and North Wales are correctly complying with their legal obligations under the 2005 Act.
+Here at NW Fire Solutions our team of engineers work tirelessly year round to ensure schools and colleges in the North West of England and North Wales are correctly complying with their legal obligations under the 2005 Act.

 All our engineers are fully CRB checked as required by law.